skanalytic/image_classifier_with_CNNs/README.md

 Instructions:

-1- If you want to use your own images, make sure to delete the current contents of 'training_images' and replace it with your own images
+- If you want to use your own images, make sure to delete the current contents of 'training_images' and replace it with your own images
-2- Then open 'CNN_cluster_model.ipynb' (Jupyter notebook) file and run the code!
+- Then open 'CNN_cluster_model.ipynb' (Jupyter notebook) file and run the code!
+- the output variable 'df' will contain a panda dataframe of the image name and its assigned cluster for analysis
-3- Cluster outputs will be saved in 'training_images/imagecluster' 4- Enjoy.
+- Cluster outputs will also be saved in 'training_images/imagecluster' to later analysis
+- Enjoy.
 Comments and feedback welcome!

 Further Optimization notes: